opensanctions/yente/README.md

 The default configuration of `yente` will index and expose the datasets published by OpenSanctions every time they change.
 By adding a *manifest file*, you can change this behaviour in several ways:

 * Index additional datasets that should be checked by the matching API.
 This might include large public datasets, or in-house data (such as a customer blocklist, local PEPs list, etc.) that you wish to vet alongside the OpenSanctions data.
-* Change the update interval (`schedule`) to check less frequently, e.g. only once a month.
 * Index only a part of the OpenSanctions data, e.g. only the `sanctions` collection.

 Side note: A **dataset** in `yente` contains a set of entities.
 However, some datasets instead reference a list of other datasets which should be included in their scope.
 Datasets that contain other datasets are called collections.
 For example, the dataset `us_ofac_sdn` (the US sanctions list) is included in the collections `sanctions` and `default`.